 The onboard current limiter continuously measures the current flowing through the output.
 The measured current is averaged over about 20ms so that large, brief peak currents can be supported while keeping the overall average current within safe levels.
 You can adjust the current limiter using the onboard control from anywhere between around 0.5A to 67A.
 It is important that you consider the peak currents that could occur in your setup and to ensure that they will not exceed the rated peak current of the device.
 If the peak current exceeds rated levels, the current limiter may not activate soon enough to prevent the main transistor from being destroyed.
 If necessary, it is possible to alter the length of time over which the current is averaged.
-For longer averaging time, you can either replace C10 with a larger value or connect a capacitor between HC and GND.
+For longer averaging time, you can connect a capacitor between HC and GND.
 Making modifications to the protection circuits is not recommended and is done at your own risk.
-If you would like faster response or shorter averaging, it would be necessary to remove the surface mount capacitor marked C10 or to replace it with one of a lower capacitance (<220nF).

-Fig 5: Active protection circuits
+Figure 8: Active protection circuits